Every Child Should Have an Orthodontic Evaluation

 Children who receive orthodontic treatment have an opportunity to improve proper jaw growth, control the width of the dental arches, guide permanent teeth to erupt in desirable positions, and lessen the chances of injuries and traumas of protruded front teeth.
-Orthodontic treatment may increase your child’s self-esteem and improve the appearance of their smile.
-An early orthodontic treatment can help the tendency for impacted teeth and simplify or even shorten the later orthodontic treatment, when it would be necessary.
+Orthodontic treatment may increase your child’s self-esteem and can improve the appearance of his or her smile.
+Early orthodontic treatment can help relieve the tendency for some impacted teeth and simplify or even shorten the later orthodontic treatment, when it would be necessary.

 Please call Orange County Pediatric Dental Group to schedule your child’s appointment.
 After evaluating your child, our doctors will discuss treatment options and recommend the treatment that is most appropriate, including alternative treatments, if available.
 These will be based on your child’s unique needs.
 Appointments can be made by calling: (714) 972-1359.